stneveadomi/helmet_effects/helmet_effects/READ_ME.txt

 KNOWN ISSUES:
 +In first person, some of the effects can be seen.
-+The Omni and Oracle effects do not always show up.
++The Oracle effects do not always show up.

 CREDITS:
 Created by Axx/it1190 with help from dany5639 and Lord Zedd Special thanks to the developers of ElDewrito and the modding tools released by them.
+Thank you to all the testers, including ToonByte, TheDarkConduit(soular00t), and PulledTrigger.
+Thank you to ToonByte for the HQ images used for the logo and showing off the mod.